eekcoopuw/jobmon/docsource/developers_guide/developer-start.rst

+General
+*******

+This section explains what you need to do as a Jobmon coder, plus gives a brief introduction to the major technologies.
+More detailed notes on technologies and design are in the Architecture & Deisgn section.

 ******************************
 Working on the Jobmon Codebase
 ******************************

 The standard workflow for contributing to Jobmon is:

 #.
-Make your changes, on a feature branch
+Create a feature branch from the branch for the next release
 #.
+Make your changes on that branch
+#.
 Add or modify the unit tests for your new code
 #.
-Run the unit tests
+Run the unit tests and fix them
 #.
 Lint and type check the code
 #.
-Create a pull request, getting approval from at least 2 members of the Scicomp team, and ensurethat the automatic builds pass.

-Updating code
-*************

-All code must be version controlled, so the recommended workflow is to:
+Create a pull request
    #.
-Clone this repository to your machine
+Ensure that the automatic builds pass
 #.
-Create a feature branch off the appropriate release branch, with the name of the ticket in the branch name

-    #.
-Naming the ticket number will link to JIRA, so that the associated branch and any pull requests are
-       easily referenced.

-#.
-Make any changes, run the necessary tests, and push to an upstream branch
+Gain approval from at least 2 members of the Scicomp team

+Nox and pytest
+^^^^^^^^^^^^^^

+The test suite uses nox to manage virtual testing environments and install the necessary dependencies, and pytest to define common fixtures such as a temporary database and web service.
+For more details on the unit test architecture, please refer to the Developer Testing section.

 Running unit tests
 ******************